The 28 Different Types of Sleeves: A Complete Guide

 Butterfly Sleeve

 When it comes to fashion, there is nothing quite as eye-catching as a butterfly sleeve.
-This type of sleeve is often seen on dresses and blouses, and it is characterized by its dramatic, flared shape.
+These types of sleeves are often seen on dresses and blouses, and it is characterized by their dramatic, flared shape.
 If you are looking to make a statement with your clothing, then butterfly sleeves are a great option.
-The sleeve is designed to look like a butterfly's wing, and is usually fitted at the shoulder before flaring out at the elbow.
+The sleeve is designed to look like a butterfly's wing and is usually fitted at the shoulder before flaring out at the elbow.

 Flutter Sleeve

-A flutter sleeve is a type of sleeve that is attached to the bodice of a garment and hangs loose from the shoulder.
+Flutter sleeves are types of sleeves that are attached to the bodice of a garment and hang loose from the shoulder.
 The flutter sleeve is a very popular style for dresses and blouses.

 Bishop Sleeve